 Small steps consistently that are there getting them one step closer to their goal.

 - Get a lead

 - Grow your social media following

 - Getting a client

+Celebrate it.
 Celebrating each win no matter how small or big.
 By celebrating all of your wins, you keep up the momentum and stay driven to achieving your goal.

-Achieve your business goals this month, year, or whenever you make them so that you progress your freelance business and don’t stay in the same place.
+Achieve your business goals this month, year, or whenever you make them so that you progress your business and don’t stay in the same place.
 Being a solopreneur doesn’t stop you from fulfilling your goals.
 Create an action plan and take baby steps to accomplish your dreams.